maria-perrin/Arctic-Fox/index.md

 _(I2)_

-All information sources are included as superscripts in the sentence with associated information, and all images have an associated image reference number (I-) either in the image description.
+All information sources are included as superscripts in the sentence with associated information, and all images have an associated image reference number (I-) in the image description.

 Sidebar image: I1.